Tools that support CI/CD

 Disadvantages include:

-- Does not support source management workflow for individual assets.
+• It doesn't support source management for individual assets.